emanuelefavero/MERN-authentication/README.md

 ## Test the app locally on your machine

+> BEWARE: Before you start, make sure the MongoDB Atlas cluster is running and not paused.
+If it is paused, the app will not work.
+(My MongodDB Atlas instance for this app is called "Authentication")

 - Clone the repo and `cd` into the project directory
 - Add a _.env_ file in the root directory with the following variables: